FASLADODO/ml-project-1/README.md

 ## TO DO Project

 Basis functions
-- Try ridge regression on several seeds for different degrees and plot + check stability
+X Try ridge regression on several seeds for different degrees and plot + check stability
 - Select a few degrees and do cross validation

 Features selection